 You can find its actions at global/tools/overlay where you have access to a toggle visible on/off action, the option to delete individual slots and the option to migrate the column to another display (if there are multiple displays available).

-You can configure the appearance of the column through the global/config/overlay submenu where you have controls for the relative maximum size, opacity, active corner and active shader.
+You can configure the appearance of the column through the global/settings/overlay submenu where you have controls for the relative maximum size, opacity, active corner and active shader.

 - On-screen Keyboard